Japan – Otaki Village Agriculture

 Your Schedule at a Glance: (Minimum one-week commitment):

 Day 1, Sunday: Arrive at Tokyo Haneda Airport (HND) or Narita International Airport (NRT).
-You will take a bus to the Shinjuku Bus Terminal (12-30 USD) where you will be picked up and taken to your accommodations just outside of Otaki Village.
+You will take a bus independently to the Shinjuku Bus Terminal (12-30 USD) where you will be picked up and taken to your accommodations just outside of Otaki Village.

 Remaining Weeks: Remaining weeks will follow the pattern of volunteering Monday-Friday and free weekends to explore.